 From Doctor to Counselor: Dr. Wade’s Journey to Houston

 Counseling Grads Robert Rowling and Wendy Miller Bring Healing

-Meeting the MAC program course requirements enables a graduate to apply for licensure as a Professional Counselor (LPC) and/or a Marriage and Family Therapist (LMFT) with the appropriate state licensing board of many states.
+Meeting the MA in Counseling program course requirements enables a graduate to apply for licensure as a Professional Counselor (LPC) and/or a Marriage and Family Therapist (LMFT) with the appropriate state licensing board of many states.
 It is important to note that the seminary only grants the degree; the state board grants the license.
 Earning the MAC degree does not, in itself, guarantee licensure in a particular state.
 Each state board makes an independent decision based on its state regulations and its determination of the applicant’s completion of those requirements.
 Students desiring to pursue a license as a Professional Counselor (LPC) and/or a Marriage and Family Therapist (LMFT) in a particular state may view the following list of states/territories about which DTS has made a determination concerning the MAC program’s qualifications for licensure.
 Contact information for state licensing boards is also listed in order to provide additional assistance for students interested in pursuing professional licensure.
 Minor program modifications, with the approval of the MAC department, may be made to satisfy some state licensing board requirements.
-All additional questions concerning the MAC program and qualifications for professional licensure should be directed to the Department of Counseling.
+All additional questions concerning the MAC program and qualifications for professional licensure should be directed to the Department of Counseling Ministries.

 Common Goals for Professional MA Programs